idris-hackers/idris-mode/readme.markdown

 * `C-c C-e`: Extract a metavariable or provisional definition name to an explicit top level definition
 * `C-c C-c`: Case split the pattern variable under point
 * `C-c C-t`: Get the type for the identifier under point.
 A prefix argument prompts for the name.
-* `C-c C-d`: Get the documentation for the identifier under point.
-A prefix argument prompts for the name.
 * `C-c C-w`: Add a with block for the pattern-match clause under point
 * `C-c C-h a`: Search names, types, and docstrings for a given string.
 * `C-c C-z`: Pop to a presently open REPL buffer

+## Online documentation

+The Idris compiler supports documentation.
+The following commands access it:
+* `C-c C-d d`: Show the documentation for the name under point (`:doc` at the REPL).
+A prefix argument prompts for the name.
+* `C-c C-d a`: Search the documentation for a string (`:apropos` at the REPL).
+* `C-c C-d t`: Search for documentation regarding a particular type (`:search` at the REPL).

 ## Completion